 Cinnamon is a beloved spice enjoyed by millions around the world.

-Did you know that cinnamon also has important health benefits for the brain and body?
+What many people don’t know, however, is that cinnamon also has significant health benefits for both the brain and the body.

-Here are the 5 ways cinnamon may help support brain health.
+Here are the 5 ways cinnamon is good for the brain.

 Many studies suggest that cinnamon may be especially good for brain health.